medkhabt/2SATPlanarEmbeddingequivalenceReduction/planning/backlog.md

     15:11 -> 17:00 : I am trying to elaborate more on the relationship between the two problems 17:00 -> 17:10 : shit break
-    17:10 -> 17:20 : last thoughts before going with my sweetheart to do groceries for the camping
+    17:10 -> 17:20 : last thoughts before going with my sweetheart to do groceries for the camping 17:20 -> 18:28 : break (groceries)
+    18:28 -> : going back to the counterexample, trying to find why it provokes the case of the hanani-tutte drawing.

 ```
 # Backlog